crazefan/youfaceit/readme.md

 - `!add [FaceIt nickname]` - to add a player to a watch list
 - `!remove [FaceIt nickname]` - to remove a player from the list
 - `!list` - show the watch list of added players
-- `!game` - detect latest common game of 2 and more players in the list and show info about the match
+- `!show` - detect latest common game of 2 and more players in the list and show info about the match

 ### Testing and development 👨‍💻